cf-platform-eng/concourse-pypi-resource/README.md

 * `test`: *Optional, default `false`* Set to `true` to use the [PyPI test server](https://testpypi.python.org/pypi).
 * `repository_url`: *Optional* Set to a another pypi server such as pypicloud.
 * `repository`: *Optional* Set to a special index-server if it is specified in `~/.pypirc`.
+* `python_version`: *Optional* If multiple files have been uploaded for a package (e.g. source tarballs and wheels), download the file for the specified version instead of the file that was first uploaded.

 ### Example
 ``` yaml